 Preventive health care

-Improving social services
+Improving medical and social services

 Promotion of biodiversity and nature conservation